How survival thriller The Grey transforms Liam Neeson into a frontier wolfman – and what that says about grief.

 But as touching as this is, the poem is also slightly suspect, especially in the masculine message it passes from father to son to brothers-in-arms.

 Firstly there’s the suggestion that facing death is the greatest affirmation of life.
-And personally, that just seems to sell existence short.
+And frankly, that just seems to sell existence short.

 Secondly that there’s nobility in facing death like a soldier – whose job you might say is both to live and to die.
 (Sci-fi horror Prometheus has a similar message about masculinity.)